php-fig/fig-standards/bylaws/004-psr-workflow.md

 Along with this PSR file (Eg: "autoload.md") must be a meta document with a suffix of `-meta` before the extension (Eg: "autoload-meta.md").

-With both of these documents in the proposed folder, the author(s) can start to look for their sponsors, who will then initiate a vote to make it reach "Draft".
+With both of these documents in the proposed folder, the author(s) can find their sponsors, who will then assign one of them as "coordinator", whos first action will be to review the meta document and publish a thread in the Mailing List with a subject of `[Draft]: New Autoloader`.
+This lets the group know about the draft that is being worked on, but does not require a vote at this stage.

 ### 2.2 Draft

-The author(s) and any contributors can make any changes they see fit via pull requests, comments on GitHub, mailing list threads and IRC.
+With the document in Draft, the author(s) and any contributors can make any changes they see fit via pull requests, comments on GitHub, mailing list threads and IRC.
 Change here is not limited by any strict rules, and funamental rewrites are possible if supported by the author(s).

+When the author(s) and sponsors agree it is ready, the "coordinators" must initiate a vote to get it to Review.

 ### 2.3 Review